bcollazo/catanatron/RESULTS_LOG.md

 - Learn an offline DQN (using VPs) with Rep B. That is, use Reward as label ( so that early moves don't get a 1)

-- Separate immutable state from Board (Map?), so that copying is a lot faster, and can cache functions (say node-production) globally (across game copies).

 - Consider implementing AlphaBetaPruning to speed up game.
 Although it seems speedup at best might be 1/2 the time, which still doesn't cut it.